— with a smaller unit running to ~1,060 mmWC at 50 HP

 That is the hard part.
 Pharma process air is not a "move a lot of air" problem — it is a "hold this exact point" problem.
 Some of these duties sit at high static pressure: one unit works to roughly 1,060 mmWC at 50 HP, which puts real load on the impeller, the shaft and the bearings, and leaves no slack for a selection that drifts off its curve.
 Pick the fan a little wrong and it either starves the process or runs hot and loud trying to make up the difference.

 We supplied direct-drive centrifugal blowers, built to the point — not near it.
 Direct drive takes the belt out of the loop: no drift as belts stretch, no second alignment to hold, one less thing to service on a machine that has to stay validated.
-Each blower was selected on our proprietary fan-selection and mechanical-design software to sit on its operating point at the stated duty, then performance-tested in-house on our 200 HP VFD test rig, to the IS 4894 / AMCA 210 method before it left the works.
+Each blower was engineered and computed to sit on its operating point at the stated duty, then performance-tested in-house on our 200 HP VFD test rig, to the IS 4894 / AMCA 210 method before it left the works.
 The curve you are promised is the curve we measured.

 The relationship has run multi-year, order after order.
 A process-equipment builder does not send repeat work to a fan supplier unless the earlier fans held their point in the field — that is the only reference that matters here, and it is the one we have earned.